-1.08.010 Division and establishment.
 The City shall be divided into nine wards numbered from 1 to 9 inclusive.
-The boundaries and numbers of the 9 wards are as follows.
-(Ord 11OR003; Ord 530, 2003)
+The boundaries and numbers of the nine wards are reflected on the official map of the City of Viroqua located in the office of the City Clerk.